 Bridgewater State University prides itself on preparing students to excel in all areas of their lives.
 Through this blog, students and teachers will be able to communicate about all aspects of teaching.
 There are pages to read about students who have gone abroad, apps that others have found useful, and a place to ask questions and problem solve.

 One student teaches for 8 weeks (1st or 3rd quarter) in Massachusetts and then one has the opportunity to go abroad for 8 weeks (2nd or 4th quarter).
 The available sites are in Manchester, England; Dublin, Ireland; Hong Kong, China; Shanghai, China; Quito, Ecuador; Zurich, Switzerland and San Pedro, and Caye Caulker, Belize.
 Each site is different – all are GREAT.
-If you need more information and an application, go to the Study Abroad website (may not be available at this time) at https://my.bridgew.edu/departments/StudyAbroad/SitePages/Programs.aspx.
+Note that this fall, 2021 we are only going to Zurich and Dublin.
+This spring 2022, we are going to Manchester, Dublin and Zurich (Europe), Hong Kong and Shanghai (Asia) and Quito (South America).
+Belize schools are not accepting international students this 2021-2022 academic year.
+If you need more information and an application, go to the Study Abroad website at https://bridgew-horizons.symplicity.com/index.php?s=StudentHome.
 Nevena Teodosic is our person in Study Abroad.
 Neveana is great and will work closely with you.

 Also, this experience has been written up in our student newspaper, the Comment, as well as BSU News …view “Teaching Abroad” at https://www.bridgew.edu/news-events/news/teaching-abroad< Go Bears!

-As of December 2019, we will have had over 264 BSU student teachers go abroad for this life-changing experience.
+As of May 2021 we’ve had over 275 BSU student teachers go abroad for this life-changing experience.
 Over 10% of BSU student teachers take advantage of this opportunity.

 Of special note is that we have had four of our student teachers choose to continue their work abroad.
 Emma Albert, who student taught at the San Pedro Roman Catholic School in Belize, is now teaching at the Ocean Academy in San Pedro.
 Sarah Freudenberg, who also taught in San Pedro, now runs Camp Starfish a summer camp for kids with special needs, in San Pedro.
 Torey Johnson who student taught at Colegio Menor in Quito, is now teaching (I don’t remember the school) in Quito.
 And Emily Wiegand, who also taught at Menor, is teaching at the Island Academy in Antigua.